devangkale10/PII-Redaction-System/README.md

 - Censoring of Sensitive Information: The program may not be able to censor all the sensitive information.
 It may miss out on some sensitive information.
 This is because the `spaCy` library is not perfect and may not be able to identify all the sensitive information.
 Also, the `re` library may not be able to identify all the sensitive information.
 - Performance Issues: The program may not work as expected for large files.
 This is because the `spaCy` library is not optimized for large files.
 It may take a long time to process large files.
 - Output Directory: The specified output directory should exist.
 If it does not exist, the program will not work as expected.
+- Other Important Considerations: I have developed all the tests in a single test file using `@pytest.mark.parametrize`.
+This is because the nlp model `en_core_web_trf` model takes a considerable time to load, so loading it in every test file would consume a lot of time.

+## Testing
+`test_all.py` : This file contains all the tests for the program.
+It uses the `pytest` library to run the tests.
+It uses `@pytest.mark.parametrize` to run the tests for all types of sensitive information we come across.
+It uses the `censor_content` function to test the program.

 ## Resources
 - [spaCy](https://spacy.io/)